Bamboo shoots slowly simmered have a delicate, bitter flavor and earthy aroma.

-The crunchy texture of young, tender bamboo shoots make them a great choice served as a hors d’oeuvre or stand alone vegetable.
+The crunchy texture of young, tender bamboo shoots makes them a great choice served as an hors d’oeuvre or stand-alone vegetable.
 Served with a sauce, bamboo shoots will absorb the flavor of the sauce but still retain their own taste.

-Young spring shoots come to market just after they start to appear in April and May.
+Young spring shoots begin to appear in mid-spring.

-Prepare.
-Bamboo shoot must be peeled of their brownish husk before eating.
+- Bamboo shoots must be peeled of their brownish husk before eating.
 Use a knife to make a slit up the side of the shoot.
 Unwrap and discard the successive layers until you reach the pale edible core.
 Cut off and discard the pointed tip and fibrous base.

-Place the shoot in saucepan and cover with water and bring to a boil for 20 minutes; change the water and simmer until the shoots are tender.
+- Boiling: Place the shoot in a saucepan and cover with water and bring to a boil for 20 minutes; change the water and simmer until the shoots are tender.
 (This procedure will remove the hydrocyanic acid that gives bamboo its bitter taste.)